aplbrain/bossVR/README.md

   - `cloud_info(data_type='image')`: Retrieves and displays the available resolutions and dimensions for image or segmentation data.

 - **ImageDownload**: Downloads images from BossDB and saves them in TIFF format.
   - `cloud_convert(data_type='image')`: Downloads cutout data from BossDB and saves it as TIFF files.
 Can operate on both image and segmentation stacks.
+  - The dimensions for image download are specified in the configuration file, but are automatically calculated for the segmentation (ex. if both are not in the same resolution).

 - **Annotations**: Manage annotations including extraction, importing, volumetric block operations, and ROI handling.
   - `extract_tracking_points()`: Extracts tracking points from a syGlass project as a 'CAVE annotation table'-like DataFrame.